Rushka Bergman: Nicki Minaj

-Rushka Bergman began styling rapper Nicki Minaj on 24 August 2014 for the 2014 MTV Video Music Awards.
+Bergman began styling rapper Nicki Minaj on 24 August 2014 for the 2014 MTV Video Music Awards.
 Since then, they've continued to collaborate on fashion editorials for Vogue Italia, L'Uomo Vogue, Rolling Stone, Billboard and The New York Times, and the Roberto Cavalli Spring/Summer 2015 campaign.
 Bergman was the creative director of costume design for Nicki Minaj's 2015 European and American The Pinkprint Tour.
-Bergman has continued to style Nicki Minaj for ongoing TV appearances on The Tonight Show, The View, Saturday Night Live, Good Morning America; and award shows such as: The 2014 MTV Europe Music Awards, The 2015 American Music Awards, The 2015 Grammy Awards, and The 2015 MTV Video Music Awards.
+Bergman has continued to style Minaj for ongoing TV appearances on The Tonight Show, The View, Saturday Night Live, Good Morning America; and award shows such as: The 2014 MTV Europe Music Awards, The 2015 American Music Awards, The 2015 Grammy Awards, and The 2015 MTV Video Music Awards.

 After a couple of years of not styling Minaj, Bergman returned styling Minaj in 2021, styling her in her music video for her collaboration with American rapper Lil Baby titled "Do We Have a Problem?".

+Curator

+In 2025 Bergman was the Exhibition Curator and Creative Director of Lightning Shadows at Georges Bergès Gallery in support of Heal Los Angeles Foundation, of which she is an ambassador.